Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Forward-Backward Reasoning for Verification

-Backward reasoning and forward reasoning complement each other.
-We further propose FOBAR to combine them together.
-Intuitively, a candidate answer is selected only when it is good in both forward and backward reasoning processes.
-We estimate the probability of $\hat{A}_i$ as
+As forward and backward reasoning are complementary (i.e., backward reasoning may succeed in the cases where forward reasoning fails, and vice versa, as shown in Examples \ref{exmp:fw-w-bw-r} and \ref{exmp:fw-r-bw-w} in Appendix~\ref{apd:example-bw-fw}), we propose to combine them for verification.
+Intuitively, a candidate answer is likely to be correct when it receives many votes in forward reasoning and also helps the LLM to predict the masked numbers in backward reasoning.
+We estimate the probability that $\hat{A}_c$ is correct as